Superconformal surfaces in four dimensions: Chiral algebras of N=(2,2) surface defects

 \subsection{OPE selection rules and properties of defect chiral algebras}

 We will use the preserved symmetries to obtain defect OPE selection rules for different bulk Schur operators.
 This tells us which $(a,c)$ defect Schur operators can appear in the defect OPE of a given Schur bulk operator, which translates in chiral algebra to the OPE of the twisted translated bulk operator with $\sigma$.
-Let us stress that, while in four dimensions all defect operators appear in the defect OPE of some bulk operator, there can be Schur defect operators that do not appear in the defect OPE of twisted-translated bulk Schur operators (see also the discussion in section \ref{sec:vortexfreehyper}).
+Let us stress that there can be Schur defect operators that do not appear in the defect OPE of twisted-translated bulk Schur operators (see also the discussion in section \ref{sec:vortexfreehyper}).
 We will derive necessary but not sufficient conditions for an operator to appear, and in particular we will not impose particular shortening conditions the bulk operators may obey.
 As the rules we obtain are already quite restrictive, and enough for the purposes of this work, we leave obtaining the complete selection rules for the full superconformal multiplets for future work.